Brown paper packages tied up with strings… these are a few of my favorite things!

 To wrap your present with wrapping paper, utilize washi (there are so many adorable, festive options) or kraft tape.

 If you’re going the wrapping paper route, you can do one better and use compostable kraft paper or eco-friendly gift wrap (like this one or this).
+Hell, this year, there’s even STONE wrapping paper.
+Seriously.
 Make sure to wrap with washi tape, kraft tape, or 100% cotton twine.

 I always think the best option is what you already have.
 So if you have wrapping paper, old gift bags, beautiful shopping bags from Anthropologie, etc. — use those up first.
 However, if you are starting from scratch, there are some great zero waste wrapping options.
 Furoshiki (Japanese wrapping cloth), cloth produce bags, and mason jars are all useful and reusable.
 Add a little something extra with a small pine tree branch or beautiful leaves or acorns tied with twine.